althonos/pytrimal/README.md

   defined conservation and gap thresholds for each residue position.
 - [x] **overlap trimming**: Trimming sequences using residue and sequence overlaps to exclude regions with minimal conservation.
+- [x] **representative trimming**: Select only representative sequences from the alignment, either using a fixed number, or a maximum identity threshold.
 - [x] **alignment loading from disk**: Load an alignment from disk given a filename.
 - [x] **alignment loading from a file-like object**: Load an alignment from